justinjung04/justinjung04-portfolio/README.md

 * Hot module replacement with react-transform-hmr (https://github.com/gaearon/react-transform-hmr)
 * Routing with react-router (https://github.com/rackt/react-router)
 * Animation with velocity-react (https://github.com/twitter-fabric/velocity-react)
-* Device Detection with mobile-detect (https://github.com/hgoebl/mobile-detect.js)
+* Device detection with mobile-detect (https://github.com/hgoebl/mobile-detect.js)
+* Central & unidirectional data flow with js-signals (https://github.com/millermedeiros/js-signals)
 * Code linting with eslint (http://eslint.org)

 ##### Depending on project, extra modules may be added using `npm install [module] --save-dev`.
 If you add any extra module, it is highly recommended to document it in this README so that others can re-use them easily in the future.